mworzala/mc/README.md

 - `mc account default|use` - Show the current default account
 - `mc account default|use <username|uuid>` - Set the default account
 - `mc account login` - Login to a new account with Microsoft
+- `mc account token (username|uuid)` - Get an access token for the given account
-- ! `mc account list` - Show a list of all known accounts
+- `mc account list` - Show a list of all known accounts

 ### Java management